PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.RoutedEvents.md

     - exemple: exposition d'un RoutedEvent comme un event

 - attached events

     - exemple : TextBox.PreviewKeyDown="HandlerInstanceEventInfo"

 - Static class event handlers

+    - You can attach static class event handlers by calling the RegisterClassHandler method in the static constructor of a class.

 - Override class event handlers

+    - Some visual element base classes expose empty On<event name> and OnPreview<event name> virtual methods for each of their public routed input events.

 - Marking routed events as handled

+    - Although there's no absolute rule for when to mark a routed event as handled, consider marking an event as handled if your code responds to the event in a significant way.

+    - A routed event that's marked as handled will continue along its route, but only handlers that are configured to respond to handled events are invoked.

+    - Basically, marking a routed event as handled limits its visibility to listeners along the event route.

+    - Routed event handlers can be either instance handlers or class handlers.

+    - Instance handlers handle routed events on objects or XAML elements.

+    - Class handlers handle a routed event at a class level, and are invoked before any instance handler responding to the same event on any instance of the class.

+    - When routed events are marked as handled, they're often marked as such within class handlers.

+    - To mark an event as handled, set the Handled property value in its event data to true.

 ## [RoutedEvent](https://learn.microsoft.com/en-us/dotnet/api/routedevent?view=windowsdesktop-7.0)